 AsRA uses a three-tiered approach to restoration:

 - We lead stream restoration projects that rebuild the river's equilibrium one section at a time.
-After careful assessment and planning, we manipulate a channel with machinery, building natural wood and native rock structures in the stream and/or along banks to re-establish the river's natural slope, dimension, and pattern.
+After careful assessment and planning, we identify reaches where stream function can be returned to equilibrium by employing natural channel design techniques.
+In these cases, we may manipulate a channel with machinery, building natural wood and native rock structures in the stream and/or along banks to re-establish the river's natural slope, dimension, and pattern.
 Such structures are long-lasting (though not often visible), integrate with the stream and scenery, and provide essential habitat for aquatic organisms.
 Soon after completion, evidence of this type of work is minimal, and the stream segment is stabilized and capable of maintaining its equilibrium.
+See examples here and here.

 - Finally, where a stream is stable, we restore riparian corridors.
 We identify native tree and plant species hardy enough to handle floods, ice, and wind and that provide habitat for a diversity of wildlife.
 We plant specimens large enough to have a survival rate of better than 50% with little regular care.
 Riparian buffers stabilize banks with dense root systems, absorb an amazing amount of water, and provide cooling shade that help to reduce water temperatures, allowing trout and other aquatic organisms to flourish.

 All of this work relies on strong partnerships.
-AsRA's natural stream restoration partners include the US Fish and Wildlife Service (FWS), Trout Unlimited, and Essex County Soil and Water Conservation District (SWCD); our culvert partners include The Nature Conservancy's Adirondack Chapter, FWS, and SWCD.
+AsRA's natural stream restoration partners include the US Fish and Wildlife Service (FWS) and Trout Unlimited's Adirondack Chapter; our culvert partners include The Nature Conservancy's Adirondack Chapter, FWS, local towns and counties.
 Both partnerships have completed several successful projects and we look forward to continuing and refining our efforts.
 Both also rely on strong relationships with municipal highway departments, town and county governments, and willing landowners – relationships AsRA has been building for close to 20 years.

 AsRA acts as coordinator and project manager, bringing stakeholders to the table, moving planning and implementation forward, keeping landowners apprised and engaged, overseeing permitting, educating the public, gathering baseline stream data, assisting in project design, and providing long-term monitoring to understand outcomes better.
 We are the primary local resource for information about the Ausable River system – quick to the scene after a storm event or a collapsed bank, intimate with the river, the landowners, and the local community.